syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ## Toolbar

-Toolbar with the options for changing the visible bound for the web platform.
-By default, the [MapZoomPanBehavior.showToolbar] property is enabled.
+You can use the toolbar to customize the visible bound for the web platform.
+By default, the [MapZoomPanBehavior.showToolbar] property is `true`.

 N>
 * Refer [MapZoomPanBehavior.toolbarSettings] for customizing the appearance of the toolbar.
-You can able to customize its positions, direction, icon color, item hover color and item background color.
+You can customize its positions, direction, icon color, item hover color and item background color.

 ## Overriding the zoom pan behavior

-### onZooming
+### Zooming

 Whenever zooming happens, this method is called.
 Subclasses can override this method to do any custom operations based on the details provided in the [MapZoomDetails].